-- The process of applying each treatment to more than one EU - Replicate - independent EU to which the treatment is applied to - Replication allows - estimation of variation in population - a more reliable estimation of the effect of each treatment n=3 m=15 mice (pseudo-replication)
+- Replication means applying each treatment to more than one independent experimental unit (EU). - A replicate is an independent EU that receives the same treatment. - Why replication matters - allows estimation of variability in the population - provides more reliable estimates of treatment effects m=15 mice (pseudo-replication)

-What is true replication in the mice in the cage example?
+What is true replication in the mice in the cage example? n=3